North Georgia Electric Membership Corporation

-- The Prepay program is a voluntary option available to any consumer regardless of race, color, national origin, sex, religion, age, or disability.
+- The Prepay program is a voluntary option available to any consumer.
+See Statement of Non-Discrimination.
 Payment of membership fee, fees associated with PPM, a minimum credit balance, and $25.00 deposit shall be required to begin participation in the PPM program.
 Existing account balances shall be zero.
 An alternative debt recovery plan for unpaid balances and old bills may be used at the discretion of the cooperative.

-- Service interruptions will occur when the balance of the PPM account falls below the minimum required ($0).
-Notification will be given via the venue selected by the consumer: push notifications, e-mail or other communication methods.
+- Service interruptions will occur when the balance of the PPM account falls below the minimum required $0.00 balance.
+Notification will be given via the venue selected by the consumer: push notifications, e-mail, text or other communication methods.

 - PPM has no monthly billing statement.
 PPM accounts will be trued up at month end.
 Participant selects the method of notification.